 Warn children of the dangers of clicking on links, opening attachments and downloading from suspicious websites.

 Make sure you also switch on BT Web Protect, which protects against viruses, phishing and other online threats and works across all devices in your home.
+BT Web Protect doesn't need downloading, you just need to activate it here.

 Check your child’s web browsing history to see what they’ve visited.
 They may know how to delete the list of websites, so if their browsing history is empty, it’s worth investigating as they could be deliberately hiding something from you.